 - there is public interest in prohibiting you from possessing or owning one.

-The maximum penalty for acquisition, use or possession is:
+The maximum penalty for acquisition, use or possession of a firearm while subject to a Prohibition Order is:

 - for a firearm, a $75,000 fine or 15 years in prison